inspire-group/SSD/README.md

 ## Training a classifier using self-supervised/supervised learning

-We also support training a classifier using self-supervised, supervised or combination of both training methods.
-Here is an example script to train a ResNet50 networks on CIFAR-10 dataset using SimCLR.
+We also support training a classifier using self-supervised, supervised or a combination of both training methods.
+Here is an example script to train a ResNet50 network on the CIFAR-10 dataset using SimCLR.

 `CUDA_VISIBLE_DEVICES=$gpus_ids python -u train.py --arch resnet50 --training-mode SimCLR --dataset cifar10 --results-dir directory_to_save_checkpoint --exp-name name_of_this_experiment --warmup --normalize`

 `training-mode`: Choose from (`"SimCLR", "SupCon", "SupCE"`).
 This will choose appropriate network modules, loss functions, and trainers.
-`wamrup`: We recommend using warmup when batch-size is large, which is often that case for self-supervised methods.
+`wamrup`: We recommend using warmup when batch-size is large, which is often the case for self-supervised methods.

-Choices for other arguments are similar to what we mentioned earlier in evaluation section.
+Choices for other arguments are similar to what we mentioned earlier in the evaluation section.